oapinar/hello-world/README.md

 # hello-world
 This is my first repository.
-## Commit
+## Commit 2 Deleting
-Now I will try to commit.
+Now I am deleting the previous commit.